 A.

-“The Great Fire of London ignited the creation of fire insurance globally, when Dr Nicholas Barbon, an extraordinary entrepreneur, created a fire insurance office initially to protect his growing property empire – it soon took off and other entrepreneurs and philanthropists followed in his footsteps”.
+“This is an important story to tell and conveniently links to the Great Fire of London which is a familiar part of school education”.“The Great Fire of London ignited the creation of fire insurance globally, when Dr Nicholas Barbon, an extraordinary entrepreneur, created a fire insurance office initially to protect his growing property empire – it soon took off and other entrepreneurs and philanthropists followed in his footsteps”.

 Q. What’s the process for producing the online galleries for the Insurance Museum?